This section provides the following guidelines for planning the mirroring of your cluster configuration:

 Disk space – Mirroring doubles the amount of necessary disk space.

-Backups – Regardless of whether you mirror the root disk, you also should perform regular backups of root.
+Backups – Regardless of whether you mirror the root pool, you also should perform regular backups of root.
 Mirroring alone does not protect against administrative errors.
 Only a backup plan enables you to restore files that have been accidentally altered or deleted.